tnzmnjm/network-traffic-classifier/README.md

 <img src="docs/precision-recall.png">
 * Precision-Recall curves highlighting the balance between precision and recall in model predictions.*

-### Discussion
+### Further Analysis
 The reduction in recall on the test set for both models is a critical observation, particularly in the field of cybersecurity where failing to detect an attack can have significant consequences.
 It suggests a need for further model refinement, perhaps through additional feature engineering, data augmentation, or advanced model tuning, to improve the models' ability to generalize to new data.

 Both models showed a promising ability to classify network traffic, with XGBoost displaying a particularly strong capability to learn complex patterns.
 Nonetheless, the drop in test recall underscores the importance of continuous model evaluation and updating to maintain high performance as new attack vectors emerge.

 ## Prerequisites
-Make sure you have the following Python packages installed:
+In order to run the code and reproduce the results, please make sure you have the following Python packages installed:
 - pandas
 - numpy
 - xgboost